 3. Your First Nation partners need to be involved in designing the research project, regardless of who came up with the original idea.
 If you don’t already have a contact in the First Nation where you want to work, ask the H2O program co-ordinator how to approach a First Nation staff member with relevant expertise.
 The co-ordinator is sometimes available to attend the initial meeting.

 4. You will need permission from chief and council to conduct any research in a First Nation community.
 Sometimes this comes in the form of a band council resolution.
-[Attach the sample BCR we used to have on the previous H2O website.]
+Here is a sample of Band Council Resolution wording (BCR).
 Ask advice from your initial community contact person on how to approach chief and council.
 Some councils have occasional meetings in Winnipeg where it might be easier for you to attend in person to explain the research proposal.

 5. Prepare a two-page outline of the research you would like to conduct that is free of jargon and clearly explains how you expect the First Nation would be involved and benefit.
 Also explain how and when you expect to deliver results to the community.

 6. Before you visit a community, prepare a simple half-page notice that explains what you’re doing and why and that you have permission from chief and council.
 Include your contact information.
 If people ask you questions while you’re collecting samples, you can leave the flier behind after you have answered their questions verbally.